Find A Doctor Or Hospital In Your Network.

 What’s the Rush?Most registration windows are just a special few days or weeks.
 This helps the folks running the class or club get ready to do their best job for you.
 They can reserve that bigger room.
 They can order enough supplies at the best price.
 The happier you are with what you get, the more likely you are to sign up again.
 Remember, timing is everything.
 Plus, giving help is easier when all your needs are known ahead of time.
 That being said, you really don’t want to miss open enrollment if you can possibly avoid it.
 Mark your calendar now!

-Believe it or not, at Blue Cross and Blue Shield of New Mexico (BCBSNM) we’ve been hard at work getting ready for the 2019 open enrollment period for a while now.
+Believe it or not, at Blue Cross and Blue Shield of New Mexico (BCBSNM) we’ve been hard at work getting ready for open enrollment period for a while now.
 From now through the end of year, we’re fine tuning everything.
 Like Bill Murray in Groundhog Day (1993), year after year, we get ready for open enrollment, learning how to do it a little better each time.
 We listen to what you tell us.
 We talk to doctors’ offices.
 We look at trends in claims.
 We work on the plans we offer.
 We go over all of the ways we tell you about those plans.
 We look at all the forms we ask you to fill out.
 No detail is too small.
 Why?
 Because we love what we do!
 More importantly, we know it matters to you and yours.

 What is so “open” about Open Enrollment?Open means anyone can (and should) sign up for coverage for the next year.
 But, it’s only allowed within a set window of time.
 You may have heard it sometimes called an open enrollment period.

-After open enrollment, you can’t get the “full” insurance unless you have a “life event” and qualify for special enrollment.
+Outside of open enrollment, you can’t get the “full” insurance unless you have a “life event” and qualify for special enrollment.
 So if you change jobs or move, or the headcount at home changes, you can still get health insurance.
 It may even be the kind that gets those tax credits you hear about.
 Think: “the new kid in school mid-year.”
 But start your stopwatch.
 You only have 60 days from your life event.
 Sixty days can sneak by in a heartbeat and then you are really limited.

 If you miss special or open enrollment, and need something to tide you over until the next open enrollment, you can get short-term coverage.
 But it doesn’t include all the benefits a qualified plan does.